F.W. Woolworth comes to Germany, 1927

 Between 1970 and 1997 profits from Germany helped to sustain the parent company.
 The Americans tried in vain to copy the successful German formula, but failed to do so.
 They left the European stores largely unchanged as they concentrated on problems at home.
 After years of under-investment and missed opportunities, the Directors decided to end their attempts to update the Five-and-Ten chain in North America, progressively closing every store between 1992 and 1997, until just the German subsidiary remained.
 This was sold to a private equity group as the parent relinquished control after seventy years.

 Today after some traumas during the credit crunch, which saw the sacrifice of most of the smaller convenience stores, Woolworth GmbH is back on the road to success.
 It has 150 department stores in Germany and Austria and has announced ambitious plans to build towards a chain of 500.
-Give or take a handful of continuing branches with different affiliations in Zimbabwe, Barbados and Mexico, and a major website operation in the UK, it now falls to the Germans to continue the heritage and tradition of store retailing that Frank Woolworth first established in Lancaster, Pennsylvania in 1879.
+Give or take a handful of continuing branches with different affiliations in Zimbabwe, Barbados and Mexico, it now falls to the Germans to continue the heritage and tradition of store retailing that Frank Woolworth first established in Lancaster, Pennsylvania in 1879.